Seth1024T/Hello-World-4/README.md

 # Hello-World-4
 A simple program that says hello world, but with some advance features.
+In Hello World 4 we make the module more general, and use functions to hide information to keep programs, and the parts short, easy to read, understandable, and easier to maintain.
+It's possible that the module is now more useful to any future programs we might want to make.

 Hello World and modules